dannylekim/kantasky/docs/Notes.md

 Refactoring using awaits/promises while documenting Proper Logging -- Winston
-Test all the api routes using API tests
+Test all the api routes using API tests refactor all checks
 Instead of giving errors at 200, maybe at 500 for status?
+Also do an unhandled promise error handler

 Timer that tracks how long you're working on the task